fadden/6502bench/README.md

 #### Features in Detail ####

 Analyzer:
-- Support for 6502, 65C02, and 65816, including undocumented opcodes.
+- Support for 6502, 65C02, and 65816, including undocumented opcodes
+  and the W65C02 extensions.
 - Hinting mechanism allows manual identification of code, data, and inline data.
 - Editable labels are generated for every branch destination and data target.